Death of a Loved One

 This material is divided into several sections dealing with the various aspects of a passing and provides information to help you work through the various financial problems and details that must be attended to with the death of a loved one.

-Collecting Paperwork – Gathering the proper paperwork is the first step in settling a decedent’s affairs.
+– Gathering the proper paperwork is the first step in settling a decedent’s affairs.
 These documents will be necessary to file and collect benefits, file taxes, etc. This task is generally the responsibility of the decedent’s surviving spouse or, if unmarried, whoever is responsible for the decedent’s affairs.
+Death Certificate

-Death Certificate - The death certificate will be needed for many financial procedures that will be encountered.
+- The death certificate will be needed for many financial procedures that will be encountered.
 Request several copies (ten is recommended in most cases).
 These are usually available from the funeral director.
 If not, they will be available from the county health department.
+Decedent’s Insurance Policies

-Marriage Certificate - A surviving spouse will sometimes need to provide proof of the marital relationship to apply for certain benefits.
+- A surviving spouse will sometimes need to provide proof of the marital relationship to apply for certain benefits.
 If you are unable to find one, a copy can usually be obtained from the county offices of the place where the couple was married.
+Birth Certificates

 Some of the deceased's family members may be able to receive Social Security benefits if the deceased person worked long enough under Social Security to qualify for benefits.
 Get in touch with the SSA as soon as possible to make sure the family receives all of the benefits to which they may be entitled.
 The following is information on the benefits that may be available.